 How a contest works

 Toastmasters clubs all around the globe hold four contests annually.
-Club members compete to win their contest and then compete with winners from other clubs.
-The four contests are:
+Club members compete to win their contest and then compete with winners from other clubs at the area > division > district level.
+These four contests are:

-Table Topics – An impromptu speech, all contestants are assigned the same topic, told to them when they are introduced by the contest chair.
-Speeches are to be one to two minutes in length.
+Table Topics – An impromptu speech, all contestants are assigned the same topic, determined by the contest chair.
+This is told to them when they are introduced to the stage.
+Speeches are one to two minutes in length.

 Humourous – Contestants present a humorous five to seven minute speech that must be thematic in nature (opening, body, and close), not a monologue (series of one-liners).

-International – Contestants present a five to seven minute speech on any subject they choose.
+International – Contestants present a five to seven minute speech on a subject of their choosing.

 Any member can compete in their club’s contests provided they are a paid member.
 International speech contestants must have completed at least two levels of a path to participate in this contest.